 Turnitin assignments and Similarity Reports

-When setting up an assignment in the LMS, staff have the option of generating a Turnitin Similarity Report for each student submission.
+When setting up an assignment in Canvas LMS, staff have the option of generating a Turnitin Similarity Report for each student submission.

-Turnitin is an integration available in the LMS that provides staff with the ability to generate Similarity Reports.
+Turnitin is an integration available in the LMS that provides staff with the ability to generate Similarity and AI probability Reports..
 To find out more about this tool, refer to our Turnitin learning technology information.

-Marking of assignments in the LMS is done through the Canvas SpeedGrader.
-Turnitin Feedback Studio provides staff and students with access to the Turnitin Similarity Report.
+Marking of Turnitin assignments in the LMS is performed via the Canvas SpeedGrader or Turnitin Feedback Studio, depending on how the assessment is configured.
+All configurations provide staff and students with access to the Turnitin Similarity Report.
+Additionally, staff are also provided with the AI Writing reports.

 Create an assignment using Turnitin